LukasPeron/LukasPeron/README.md

 - 👋 Hi, I’m Lukas Peron !
 I'm a french physics student at ENS Paris.
-- 👀 I’m interested in particle physics and machine learning.
+- 👀 I’m interested in particle and astroparticle physics and machine learning.
 - 📫 You can reach me by mail at : lukas.peron16@gmail.com or lukas.peron@ens.psl.eu

 <!---